-Nearly two years later, Lily had a rather large left ear.
+Nearly two years later, my Lily had a rather large left ear.
 The swelling was over 2" long.
-(That's her ear at the top of the page.)
+(Sorry her ear picture is blurry.)
 The day before a holiday, I couldn't make the 60 mile drive to the healthy food store for Sulphur 30X.